 Those unfamiliar with Gfrörer's work are hereby cautioned that it contains instances of up close and personal violence – often quite grim and occasionally extreme – that is in turn often adjacent to – or at times mixed with – unrelentingly graphic sexuality that ranges from the holy natural to the wholly perverse.
 These comics are stark, forceful and haunting.

-This work's greatest significance, and where these comics most excel and most strinkingly display their unique power, is in their unflinching portrayals of visceral, unmitigated, female sexual desire – as well its male counterpart – straining against, while inscribed within, a patriarchal civilization.
+This work's greatest significance, and where these comics most excel and most strikingly display their unique power, is in their unflinching portrayals of visceral, unmitigated, female sexual desire – as well its male counterpart – straining against, while inscribed within, without and against patriarchal civilization.

 –––––––––––